jfvilasPersonal/oberkorn/docs/idp-setup/aws-cognito-setup.md

   1. Create a user pool
   2. Create a user
-  4. Gather all needed info to configure JWTA
+  4. Gather all needed info to configure Oberkorn
   5. Test your Cognito service in the demo application.

 ## Prerequisites